tonyskidmore/terraform-azurerm-vmss-devops-agent/README.md

   - sed
   - jq

-The PAT and other required variables need be passed to the Terraform configuration by any standard mechanism, for example:
+The Azure DevOps PAT and other required variables need be passed to the Terraform configuration by any standard mechanism, for example:

 ````bash